 At the beginning, the same device (Nexus One) was maintained, varying only its Android version and API level.
-This allowed to detect the minimum Android version able to run the application, which is as shown above, the Android 5.1 (Lollipop).
+This allowed to detecting the minimum Android version able to run the application, which is as shown above, the Android 5.1 (Lollipop).

 After, to try induce visual bugs on the application, it was varied the device’s model and screen sizes, maintaining both Android version and the API level used.
 Still, no issues on the UI were found, being the devices able to run the application.